 The Traralgon Creek at Traralgon South Gauge (226415) has been operating since June 1974, however it is considered unreliable due to a lack of gauge readings at high flows.
 Daily readings were recorded from 1974 through to December 1986, at which time the gauge was decommissioned.
 It was reestablished in July 1997 after it was upgraded to be telemetered.
 At this point it was reporting gauge heights in AHD, until August 1998 where the gauge readings reverted to a gauge datum.
 The latest rating table was established during the June 2012 flood event and is officially considered reliable up to flows of 2,940 ML/d, corresponding to a gauge height of 3.8 m.
 The unreliable section of the rating table continues to 4,150 ML/d at a gauge height of 4.0 m.
 This study assessed a large range of events but is primarily concerned with the larger flood events, well beyond the reliable section of this rating curve.
 The Traralgon South gauge was used to guide timing and shape of the hydrograph only as in large events the flow estimate at this gauge has considerable uncertainty.
 The rating curve and gauge readings are shown in Figure 3-4.
-Notably, only one gauging is situated on the rating curve with respect to the gauge recordings.
+Notably, only one gauging is situated on the rating curve (presumably associated with the levels being in AHD), so it is difficult to assess the current rating curve with respect to the gauge recordings.